tamtran4869/E-commerce-analysis/User_analysis.md

 #### Comments

 It is clear that the returned users had higher conversion rates and tended to buy more as well.
-Thus, it is worth to have a specific stragegy to make the users come back to the website.
+Thus, it is worth having a specific strategy to make the users come back to the website.